-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and major special revenue fund of the Authority as of June 30, 2008, and the respective changes in financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the major special revenue fund of the Virginia Public Building Authority as of June 30, 2010, and the respective changes in financial position, in conformity with accounting principles generally accepted in the United States of America.

-The Management's Discussion and Analysis on pages one through four is not a required part of the basic financial statements, but is supplementary information required by the accounting principles generally accepted in the United States of America.
+The Management's Discussion and Analysis on pages one through six is not a required part of the basic financial statements, but is supplementary information required by the accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Virginia Public Building Authority's basic financial statements.
 The Detail of Long-Term Indebtedness is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
-The Detail of Long-Term Indebtedness has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The Detail of Long-Term Indebtedness has been subjected to the auditing procedures applied in the audit of the basic financial statements and in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-In accordance with Government Auditing Standards, we have also issued our report dated January 15, 2009 on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 1, 2010 on our consideration of the Virginia Public Building Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
+We anticipate releasing that report on or after December 15, 2010.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.